naubiomech/TeensyNanoExoCode/Documentation/README.md

             - TorqueSensor
             - Motor/MotorData
             - Controller/ControllerData

 A subset of the firmware can run on a separate microcontroller, intended to handle Bluetooth communication and soft real-time functionality.
-The main microcontroller communicates with the communication microcontroller via SPI.
+The main microcontroller communicates with the communication microcontroller via UART.
 The hierarchy is:
 - ComsMCU/ExoData
     - ExoBLE/ExoData